kaihuchen/AutonomousBackseatDriver/README.md

 ### Case: single knocked-over traffic cone
 ![knocked over traffic cone](images/cone_single_knocked_over.jpg)
-- Notes: testing whether this system has the commonsense to go around a single knocked-over traffic cone, which likely is not meant as a sign to block vehicles
+- Notes: testing whether this system has the common sense to go around a single knocked-over traffic cone, which likely is not meant as a sign to block vehicles
 - Response from OpenAI GPT-4V: The image displays a traffic cone that has been knocked over onto the road.
 While it may not block the path entirely, it still poses a potential hazard to drivers.

     Hazards: